 The Sun has shown us convection does not easily average out; we must disentangle its signature to find Earth-like worlds.
-To do this, I use 3D magnetohydrodynamic simulations to create realistic model stars.
-With these, I study precisely how convection alters stellar lines, and work to optimise stellar noise reduction techniques.
-My present work on Solar- analogues indicates we can use the curvature of the stellar lines to remove this noise, but will this work for hotter or cooler stars?
+To do this, my group use's 3D magnetohydrodynamic simulations to create realistic model stars.
+With these, we study precisely how convection alters stellar lines, and work to optimise stellar noise reduction techniques.
+My precursor work on Solar- analogues indicates we can use the curvature of the stellar lines to remove this noise, but will this work for hotter or cooler stars?
 How do noise diagnostics behave if a star has a patchy distribution of magnetic field?
 Which lines are most sensitive to the convection and magnetic fields?
 These are some of the questions my research aims to answer in the next four to seven years.

-With this two-pronged approach, I aim to push the frontiers of astronomy towards the future confirmation and characterisation of habitable alien worlds, and help answer whether or not we are truly alone in the Universe.
+With this two-pronged approach, my group aims to push the frontiers of astronomy towards the future confirmation and characterisation of habitable alien worlds, and help answer whether or not we are truly alone in the Universe.